Warm vs Cool Skin Undertone: The Real Difference (and What It Decides)

 What does it mean if both gold and silver look fine on me?

 You're likely a true neutral.
 Gold-leaning neutral types do better with warm-warm color palettes (rich camels, soft rusts).
 Cool-leaning neutrals do better with muted cool palettes (slate, dusty pink).
-True neutrals — neither leaning — get the freedom to wear from both, which is the upside; the downside is no color is uniquely yours.
+True neutrals, neither leaning, get the freedom to wear from both, which is the upside; the downside is no color is uniquely yours.